 Emily is concerned at the poor living conditions that result from overcrowding in the village.
 There are not enough services and this causes disputes, particularly over water.

 Anne’s dramatic square shows a woman cowering from her husband’s fist.
 The fear of violence is ever-present and haunts her like a black shadow.
 Anne has seen plenty of domestic violence in Kangemi, where she lives, and regrets that people are “afraid to talk openly about it.”

-The woman shown in Susan’s block has collected water at a bore-hole and is now carrying it home in a can.
+The woman shown in Susan’s block has collected water at a bore-hole and is now carrying it home in a jerry can.
 Susan knows what it’s like to carry water long distances: “Your shoulders hurt!”

 Caroline’s block shows a man selling drugs to school children.
 The drugs are hidden in cakes, which are shown in white and yellow.